 Location #1: Centro – the centre of the action and attractions

 Love to roll out of bed and have all of a city’s iconic attractions on your doorstep?
 If you just answered yes, then you should probably be staying in the Centro area of Oaxaca City.

 The Centro area is regarded as the streets that surround Oaxaca’s Zocalo, the city’s main square.
 Here you’ll be immersed in the pumping heart of the city, surrounded by landmarks, markets and just the general hustle and bustle of the city.

-Centro is bursting with hotels, Airbnbs and hostels.
+The Centro is bursting with hotels, Airbnbs and hostels.
 You’ll literally find one on every street, so you’re certainly spoilt for choice.
-Prices can be slightly more expensive as you’re right at the centre of the city, but you can still find a private room for $20 per night.
+Prices can be slightly more expensive because you’re right at the centre of the city, but you can still find a private room for $20 per night.

 Location #2: Santo Domingo – the place to party all night long

 You’ll find the Santo Domingo area only a few streets north from the Centro area.
 It’s sandwiched between the Centro and El Llano, a very popular and beautiful park in Oaxaca.

 This small neighbourhood is made up of cobblestone roads, bordered on either side by colourful colonial buildings.
 It’s also where you’ll find Santo Domingo church, an iconic structure in the city.

 If you’re looking for the shortest walk home after a night out, then Santo Domingo is the place to stay.
 This area is brimming with the city’s restaurants, bars and clubs.
 There’s such a variety here that there’s the ideal night out for everyone.